-As we enter the 2016 year, this article is a timely reminder of the issues facing women when saving for retirement because, apart from two very significant exceptions, the current batch of policy makers are continuing to make superannuation-related decisions that ignore the female half of the population.
+Now that we have entered the 2017 calendar year, this article is a timely reminder of the issues facing women when saving for retirement because, apart from two very significant exceptions, the current batch of policy makers are continuing to make superannuation-related decisions that ignore the female half of the population.
 The two significant exceptions, that is, superannuation policies that can really help women, are:

 - Compulsory super increasing from 9.5% to 12%, went to 9.5% from July 2014 until June 2021, and then steadily increasing to 12% by July 2025.
-Although Superannuation Guarantee is work-based, and not payable while a woman is on maternity leave, a higher rate of SG means that when a woman is working (as is the case for men), she will receive a higher rate of contribution each year.
-For more information on the SG increase SuperGuide article Superannuation Guarantee rate remains at 9.5% for 2015/2016 year.
+Although Superannuation Guarantee is work-based, and not payable while a woman is on maternity leave, a higher rate of SG means that when a woman is working (as is the case for men), she will receive a higher rate of employer super contribution each year.
+For more information on the SG increase see SuperGuide article Employer super contributions: SG rate 9.5% for 2017/2018 year.

 - Refunding super contributions tax (Low Income Super Contribution).
-This is a fantastic policy that was long overdue, but alas it only applies for 5 years (from the 2012/2013 year until the 2016/2017 year).
+This is a fantastic policy that was long overdue when it was first introduce in July 2012.
 If you earn less than $37,000 a year, and your employer makes concessional (before-tax) superannuation contributions on your behalf, then you can expect a refund of the contributions tax deducted from your super account, paid directly to your superannuation account by the federal government.
-Beyond 30 June 2017, anyone paying less than 15 cents personal income tax will still lose 15% of their employer’s super contributions to the taxman.
-In other words, over the longer term, lower-income earners, mainly women, are being financially penalised by the superannuation system, rather than being rewarded.
-For more information see SuperGuide article Super tax refund for lower-income earners available until 2016/2017 year.
+For more information see SuperGuide article LISTO: Super tax refund for lower-income earners.

 Why is tax-free super a non-issue for most women?